 How often should I clean or replace the air filters in my air conditioner?

 Keeping the air filters clean is crucial for the smooth operation of your air conditioner.
-Ideally, it would be best to clean or replace the filters every 1 to 3 months, depending on usage and environmental factors.
+Ideally, cleaning or replacing the filters every 1 to 3 months would be best, depending on usage and environmental factors.

 Can I install the air conditioner, or do I need professional help?